Are you a nursing professional with an interest in educating readers on medical and healthcare topics?

 You should also sign up for freelance platforms such as Freelancer, Upwork, Fiverr, etc. to get work.
 Remember to link your website with each profile you have in those job portals.

 4. Manage your finances and time

-Nothing comes free, and it applies to your freelance services, too.
+Nothing comes for free, and it applies to your freelance services, too.

 Set up a proper billing system for payment collection and create invoices to help you keep track of your receivables.
 This would also help for tax filing purposes.
 Here’s a tip: use the free invoice template by Google Sheets!